 This week isn't just any week, it's Good Divorce Week – an awareness raising week all about reducing conflict in divorce.
-Good Divorce Week has been launched by Resolution, an organisation of 6,500 Family Lawyers and professionals across England and Wales, of which our Head of Family Law, Tracey Moloney, is a member.
+Good Divorce Week has been launched by Resolution, an organisation of 6,500 Family Lawyers and professionals across England and Wales.

 The purpose of Good Divorce Week is to highlight the long term effects that conflict during divorce can have on all those involved, and to highlight ways in which this conflict can be reduced.

 Conflict during a divorce can have significant long-term effects on all those involved.
 What was an amicable separation could become soured, with conflict commonly inflicting deep wounds that may never fully heal.
 If children are involved then this conflict can also be very damaging for them, potentially impacting on their physical and emotional well-being.